melaniebrgr/learning-computer-science/05-system-design/02-frontend/02-data-fetching.md

 ### query prefetching feat. `queryClient`

+When you know or suspect that a certain piece of data will be needed, you can use prefetching to populate the cache with that data ahead of time, leading to a faster experience.

 A `prefetchQuery` method is exposed from the query client that takes the same query options shape as the object passed to useQuery, enabling reuse. `prefetchQuery` is part of the `staleTime`.
 When setting up prefetching, there are two additionally useful properties that can paired with the `useQuery` hook setup: `initialData` and `placeholderData` data.
 Keeping in mind that the cached data can always be looked up from the client, `queryClient.getQueryData`, it can be referenced when configuring initial and placeholder data.

 ```js